 A dermatologist can usually remove common warts.
 Typical techniques include:

 - cantharidin, a substance that causes a blister to form under the wart so the dermatologist can clip it off

 - electrosurgery, or burning off the wart

 The herpes simplex virus type 1 (HSV-1) is responsible for causing a herpes gladiatorum infection on the skin.

-Though a person can treat an outbreak of herpes, the virus always remains, which means that symptoms could return at any time.
-The virus is also highly contagious and a person can transmit it any time it is active, even if no symptoms are present.
+Though a person can treat an outbreak of herpes, the virus always remains, which means symptoms can return at any time.
+The virus is also highly contagious, and a person can transmit it any time it is active, even if no symptoms are present.

 When herpes gladiatorum flares, it can cause:

 - swollen lymph nodes